top of page

 Q: That sounds like a lot of work!
 Do you have any help?

-A: The 9-member Board is supported by some paid staff, including the Artistic Director, Production Manager, Festival Administrator, and seasonal roles such as Education Coordinator, Volunteer Coordinator, Sponsorship Coordinator, Performer Liaison, box office, and production staff, among others.
+A: The Board is supported by some paid staff, including the Artistic Director, Production Manager, Festival Administrator, and seasonal roles such as Education Coordinator, Volunteer Coordinator, Sponsorship Coordinator, Performer Liaison, and production staff, among others.
 We also have the best volunteers in the world, who take part in backstage hospitality, transporting performers, selling raffle tickets, setting up events, you name it!
 The Board also has the option of creating committees including outside volunteers to tackle specific projects.

 Q: What does a year in the life of VIBFA look like?